 Spinal cord injury (SCI) refers to any injury that damages or impairs the spinal cord, the main nerve inside the body.
 The spinal cord is also the primary way an injured person communicates with their brain.

-When the spinal cord is injured, the person loses the ability to control many bodily functions.
+When the is injured, the person loses the ability to control many bodily functions.
 If the injury is severe enough, the victim can be permanently paralyzed.

 There are two types of spinal cord damage: complete and incomplete.

 Paraplegia is an injury that involves the trunk and legs.
 Damage to the spinal cord between the third and fifth lumbar vertebrae is most common in causing paraplegia.
-In addition, injuries to the spinal cord from car accidents, bicycles, or other incidents can cause paraplegia.
+In addition, injuries to the spinal cord from car accidents, injuries from bicycle accidents, or other incidents can cause paraplegia.
 This typically occurs when the spinal cord is damaged between five vertebrae along the lumbar spine.

 Our injury counsels will fight for the following kinds of settlement and financial recovery: